-This briefing aims to help you create a local approach to staff engagement in the context of the wider workforce strategy for your organisation and its overall approach to staff experience.
+This guidance aims to help you create a local approach to staff engagement in the context of the wider workforce strategy for your organisation and its overall approach to staff experience.

 Introduction